farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ## Consequence Rating

-When a consequence is inflicted on a character, the `position` of the action roll tells us how bad that consequence is.
+When a consequence is inflicted on a player's character, the `position` of the action roll tells us how bad that consequence is.

 So a consequence that comes from a `desperate` action roll is _usually_ worse than a consequence from a `controlled` one.